What does MOT stand for?

 There are over 19000 Department for Transport-approved garages eligible to perform MOT tests, and they can be identified by sign or logo showing three blue triangles.
 You can also use our MOT station finder to locate your closest test centre.

 The testing is done in specified bays.
-Those performing the testing have completed a training course with the Vehicle and Operator Services Agency (VOSA).
-Technicians use equipment that meets VOSA standards.
-VOSA periodically inspects approved garages.
+Those performing the testing have completed a training course with the Driver and Vehicle Standards Agency (DVSA).
+Technicians use equipment that meets DVSA standards.
+DVSA periodically inspects approved garages.

 Changes to MOT testing